published on 28 April 2014

 From all his friends, and feast on melted butter

-Materialism in India was popular for quite a length of time.
-Charvaka argued that the truth can never be known except through the senses.
-The body, not the soul, feels, sees, hears and thinks.
-Men think religion necessary only because, being accustomed to it, they feel a sense of loss, and an uncomfortable void, when the growth of knowledge destroys this faith.
-Nature is indifferent to good and bad, virtue and vice, and lets the sun shine equally upon knaves and saints.
+The materialism that the Charvaka school advocated in India was popular for quite a long time.
+It claimed that the truth can never be known except through the senses: The body, not the soul, feels, sees, hears and thinks.
+Religions flourish only because people have become accustomed to them.
+Faith is destroyed by true knowledge and when this happens, people feel a sense of loss and an uncomfortable void that's difficult to handle.
+Nature is indifferent to human conventions, such as good and bad or even virtue and vice.
+The sun shines equally upon sinners and saints.

-Charvaka challenged the traditional religious order in India.
-It weakened the authority and reputation of the priests leaving Indian society in a sort of spiritual vacuum that compelled the development of new religious alternatives.
-The materialistic ideas were so strong, that the new religions which arose to replace the old faith were devotions without a god or, in other words, non theistic religions.
-Such an idea might sound like a contradiction in itself, but that was exactly the approach of the two main religious movements that appeared as a result of this religious controversy.
-In a reaction against the priestly class, these new religions originated in the Kshatriyas caste (the warrior rulers caste), opposing the traditional priestly ceremonialism and theology.
-In this context, Jainism and Buddhism were born.
+The Charvaka school challenged the traditional religious order in India, weakening the authority and reputation of the priests and encouraging a sort of spiritual vacuum in Indian society that compelled the development of new religious alternatives.
+The materialistic ideas were so strong that the new religions, which arose to replace the old faith, were devotions without a god or gods or, in other words, non-theistic religions.
+Such an idea might sound like a contradiction in itself, but that was exactly the approach of some of the main religious movements that appeared as a result of this religious controversy.
+In a reaction against the priestly class, these new religions originated in the Kshatriyas caste (the warrior rulers caste), opposing the traditional priestly hegemony.
+In this context of religious crisis, Jainism and Buddhism were born.